Alison Light

 Alison Light (born 4 August 1955) is a writer, critic and independent scholar.
-She is the author of five books to date.
+She is the author of six books to date.
 In 2020 A Radical Romance, was awarded the Pen Ackerley prize, the only prize for memoir in the UK.
 Common People: The History of an English Family (2014) was shortlisted for the Samuel Johnson (now Baillie Gifford) prize.
+Her latest book, Red, Red Robin: My Long Goodbye to Home was published by Weidenfeld and Nicolson in May 2026.
 She has held a number of academic posts and is currently an Honorary Fellow in History and English at Pembroke College, Oxford.
 She is also an Honorary Professor in the Department of English, University College, London and an Honorary Professorial Fellow in the Department of English, Edinburgh University.
 She is a founding member of the Raphael Samuel Archive and History Centre in London.

 Early career

 Light grew up in Portsmouth, England, and read English at Churchill College, Cambridge from 1973 to 1976, where she was awarded a B.A. and was a University Scholar.
 She worked as a school teacher, a cleaner, a researcher for the National Association for Gifted Children, and as a studio manager at the BBC, before taking an M.A. and D.Phil. at Sussex University in 1991.
 She also taught for the Workers' Educational Association, at the Open University and as a lecturer in English at Brighton Polytechnic from 1984 to 1990.
 She published her first reviews and early fiction in the feminist magazine, Spare Rib and was for several years a member of the editorial collective of Feminist Review, an academic journal of the British women’s movement.
 Her first academic article on romance fiction in 1984 helped open up the field of British popular culture to serious study and has been much anthologised.
 Her first book, Forever England: Literature, Femininity and Conservatism between the Wars is related to interwar studies and studies of "Englishness".
 It argued that it was impossible to understand ideas about English character in the period, or the changes within literary culture, without recognising the extent to which the female population represented the nation between the wars.